Ryhope Colliery Welfare F.C.: History

 The team continued its success in season 2012–13 finishing runners up to Crook Town and gaining promotion to the Northern League 1st Division at its first attempt, losing only three games and scoring 147 league goals.

 However, due to off the field ground grading issues, rather than making the step up the club was relegated back to the Wearside League.
 It was a decision taken by the Northern League Management Committee and endorsed by the FA.

 Season 2013–14 saw the team back in the Wearside League and finish runners up to Stockton Town and with the ground issues solved the team again was promoted to the Northern League 2nd division for the season 2014–15.

 After finishing 6th in season 2014–15 the club finished runners up to South Shields in the 2015–16 season thus gaining promotion to the Northern League Division 1 under the guidance of managerial duo Gary Pearson and Stuart Gooden.

 Over the next couple of seasons Ryhope CW established themselves as a stable Division 1 club.
 Building consistency both on and off the pitch.
 With Gooden parting ways with the club, Chris McCabe was brought in as joint manager alongside Pearson.
 Under the joint management, Ryhope CW progressed to the 3rd Round of the Buildbase FA Vase for the first time in the club's history during the 2020–21 season.

 Despite on the field success, and a victory in the Durham Challenge Cup in 2022, the club struggled to maintain itself in the Northern League, and after finishing fifth in the Northern League first division they resigned from the competition in June 2022.
 The club folded sometime later.

-Ryhope Colliery Welfare's last manager, Pearson, died on 30 June 2022 at the age of 45.
+In 2026 the club was resurrected and joined the Wearside League.